6 Experts Discuss How AI Will Change The Future Of Wall Street (Part 1)

 The level of skepticism and overall lack of awareness is indicative of a tremendous opportunity.
 Retail investors who are further up the knowledge curve will also need to trust in their understanding of long-term machine learning investment concepts.
 AI investment algorithms continually evolve, so experiencing different market conditions will only make these investment platforms stronger over time.
 We believe early adopter retail investors willing to invest in AI investment solutions will benefit the most, as additional capital will serve as tailwinds when the technology successes become more widely known.

-David Arefiat, Trade Ideas: Biggest challenge is throttling their expectations of what AI is and how to use it in the bigger picture—not just looking at it trade by trade and trying to mimic.
+David Aferiat, Trade Ideas: Biggest challenge is throttling their expectations of what AI is and how to use it in the bigger picture—not just looking at it trade by trade and trying to mimic.

 It's the same challenge new traders have learning from a pro trader.
 You need to learn, and not just follow.
 Another challenge is closely related: adoption is harder when you can't understand the details because they're too technical or opaque.
 So retail investors end up having to convince themselves without really being able to understand the details.
 Working on simple, but elegant ways to give AI-based assessments of the markets from 30k feet with the ability to drill down is important.